 Sean's defense team

 Well-known Boston defense attorney Norman Zalkind (left) and his partner, David Duncan (below), took on Ellis's case for nominal reimbursement by the state's Committee for Public Council Service, since he was indigent.
 With no eyewitnesses and no physical evidence connecting Sean to the crime scene (despite extensive hair and fiber analyses done in Mulligan's vehicle), the attorneys did not put on a case in any of his three trials.
 “No one saw Sean Ellis shoot or rob Officer Mulligan," Zalkind stressed.
 "There isn’t one scintilla of evidence."

-At trial, attorney Zalkind emphasized Sanchez's family ties to task force investigator (and later, convicted felon) Detective Kenneth Acerra.
-Rosa Sanchez was the only witness to link Sean directly to the murdered detective, Zalkind pointed out, charging Detective Kenneth Acerra with coaching this teenaged niece of his girlfriend to make the photo ID.
+At trial, attorney Zalkind emphasized Sanchez's family ties to task force investigator (and later convicted felon) Detective Kenneth Acerra.
+Rosa Sanchez was the only witness to link Sean directly to the murdered detective, Zalkind pointed out, charging Detective Kenneth Acerra with coaching this teenage niece of his girlfriend to make the photo ID.
 Calling Sanchez "possibly troubled, " he said, "She's putty.
 She will say anything."

-Detective Kenneth Acerra did not officially disclose his personal relationship with Rosa Sanchez to his department until two months after pulling her in as a witness.
+Detective Kenneth Acerra did not officially disclose his personal relationship with Rosa Sanchez to the police department until two months after pulling her in as a witness.